 - It is loaded with dietary fibre which has a role in improving cholesterol and blood glucose levels.

-- It contains health benefiting antioxidants too like polyphenols which gives protection form heart diseases, diabetes, various types of cancer and also delays ageing.
+- It contains health benefiting antioxidants too like polyphenols which gives protection from heart diseases, diabetes, various types of cancer and also delays ageing.

 So what, if we replace our rice intake with buckwheat, ‘the wonderful grain’?